sylhare/Type-on-Strap/README.md

 ### Site configuration

-Configure Jekyll as your own blog or with a subpath in in `_config.yml`:
+Configure Jekyll as your own blog or with a "baseurl" in in `_config.yml`:

-Jekyll website *without* a subpath (such as a GitHub Pages website for a given username):
+Jekyll website *without* a "baseurl" (such as a GitHub Pages website for a given username):

 ```yml
 baseurl: ""
 url: "https://username.github.io"
 ```

-Jekyll website *with* subpath (like the Type on Strap [demo](https://sylhare.github.io/Type-on-Strap/) page):
+Jekyll website *with* "baseurl" (like the Type on Strap [demo](https://sylhare.github.io/Type-on-Strap/) page):

 ```yml
 baseurl: "/sub-directory"